sakuemon/anyrepl/README.md

 # anyrepl

-A zsh function for any language repl commands.
+A zsh function for any language's repl commands.

-# Support language and repl command
+# Support languages and repl commands
 ## php
 + psysh
 + php -a